 The SpinLab Accelerator helps teams to set up companies and stimulates the growth of their innovative business ideas.
 The mission is to promote entrepreneurship and innovation in Central Germany and beyond in the area of start-up funding.
 The start-up teams remain independent – with a tailored programme and no share entitlements.
 The focus here is on energy, smart cities and e-heath.

 The Saxon capital is not only home to established microelectronics companies and many software companies, but is also a pioneer in the field of 5G and 6G.
 As such, the Smart Systems Hub Dresden is working on the vision of a fully connected world.
 The aim is to accelerate innovations in the industrial environment and to implement leading IoT technologies.
 To this end, the hub provides access to reference solutions and technologies, creates spaces for cooperation between industry partners, start-ups and SMEs and develops concepts, prototypes, minimum viable products (MVPs) and viable IoT business models in methodically managed co-innovation processes.
-In addition, co-innovation formats for IoT solutions are offered in the form of Thin[gk]light and the Thin[gk]athon.
+In addition, co-innovation formats for IoT solutions are offered in the form of the Digital Product Factory and the Thin[gk]athon.

 Faces behind the Hub

 The Dresden start-up Wandelbots has developed a TracePen with which industrial robots can be trained quickly and without IT knowledge.
 Expensive programming processes are thus no longer necessary.
 VW's Gläserne Manufaktur in Dresden and the start-up have entered into a cooperation partnership.
 The state of Saxony is supporting Wandelbots via the Smart Systems Hub Dresden.